Write Insight Newsletter · · 11 min read

 Topic Sentences

 Topic sentences establish order in your writing.
 You begin each paragraph with a clear and succinct topic sentence.
-This assists your readers comprehend the paragraph's key point and its relationship to your main research question or hypothesis.
+This helps your readers comprehend the paragraph's key point and its relationship to your main research question or hypothesis.
 Consider using topic sentences to establish a focused framework that takes the reader through your argument as you compose your paper.

 For instance, if you are addressing the design principles of user interfaces, you may begin a paragraph with a subject phrase such as "The concept of simplicity is an important factor in user interface design."
 Afterwards, you may add supporting data and specifics to explain how this idea pertains to the design of user interfaces.
 In the same way, if you are addressing the ethical implications of artificial intelligence, you may begin a paragraph with a subject phrase such as "The potential misapplication of AI creates a huge ethical concern."
-You might then give supporting information and evidence to show the possible hazards and difficulties involved with the usage of artificial intelligence.
+You might then provide supporting information and evidence to show the possible hazards and difficulties involved with the use of artificial intelligence.

 The topic sentence sets the tone for your paragraph.
 It ties each paragraph back to your overarching question.
 Start each sentence or paragraph with information that hints at the content of the next sentence.
-Using this structure in your writing may not only make the entire paper more coherent but help you be more convincing in your argumentation.
+Using this structure in your writing may not only make the entire paper more coherent but also help you be more convincing in your argumentation.

 Cohesive Nouns